Real estate in China: Crisis after 2020

 In an effort to curb the highly leveraged real estate sector and reduce housing prices for citizens, the Chinese government adopted a Three red lines rule in 2020 to regulate the debt taken on by developers and limit their borrowing based on the following ratios: debt to cash, debt to equity, and debt to total assets.
 The adoption of stricter regulations triggered turmoil in the Chinese real estate market and led to bond defaults by developers and in some cases bankruptcy filings.
 Troubled developers include Evergrande, Shimao Group, Country Garden and others.
 As of Sep.
 2023 34 of the top 50 developers have defaulted on their debt.
 Although the impact to the overall economy has been claimed to be limited, shareholders of the affected property companies have been wiped out, bondholders have been nearly wiped out, loans to these companies through wealth management products are similarly in trouble, many vendors, subcontractors and workers have not been paid for their services, while many Chinese who have purchased properties from these companies are increasingly at risk of not receiving anything.
+According to economists' estimates, house prices in China decreased by around 30% from 2021 to 2026.
 With up to 70% of Chinese wealth invested into real estate, a drop in real estate prices will make Chinese poorer and the resulting negative wealth effect will cause a contraction in consumption.
 In addition land sales to developers had accounted for about 40% of income for Chinese local governments but reduced building activity by developers has caused a drop in that income.
 While official numbers show a small decline in that revenue the size of the drop is contested due to local governments propping up the numbers by buying up their own land, and much evident severe funding issues at many of the local governments.